Survive The Onset

 Michael smiled, but it didn’t fully reach his eyes.

 Tony leaned back in his chair and looked at the faces around him.
 Men he trusted.
 Men who’d known him before rank and deployments and grief.
-Hutch beside him—calm as always.
+Hutch beside him, calm as always.
 And Michael, worried about friends he couldn’t reach, uncertainty flickering across his face.

 Tony’s mind made the decision before his mouth did.

-“We should go camping,” he said.
+“We should go tomorrow,” he said.

 Everyone looked at him.